 WHAT TO DO WITH AN EMPTY SCHOOL THEATRE?

-The connection to Waltham High School has remained throughout those years, especially considering that the RMT was among the first organizations to use the newly-constructed Robinson Theatre in 1970.
-In return, the Reagle has provided financial support for the school, including a $1.2 million dollar renovation and addition to the Fine Arts Wing (including a dance studio, costume and prop workshops, and an improved rigging system), a professional stage floor, and state-of-the-art lighting equipment.
-Both students and professionals are able to use these facilities, creating a unique relationship.
-PB’s Jared Bowen noted that the bond is “really revolutionary” and that the National Endowment of the Arts has yet to find another professional theatre company connected so closely to a public school system.
+The connection to Waltham High School has remained through the past 50 years.
+In return, Reagle has provided financial support for the school, including a $1.2 million dollar renovation and addition to the Fine Arts Wing (including a dance studio, costume and prop workshops, and an improved rigging system), a professional stage floor, and state-of-the-art lighting equipment.
+The National Endowment for the Arts has yet to find another professional theatre company connected so closely to a public school system.

 BRINGING BROADWAY TO GREATER BOSTON

-Reagle also sponsors a concert series throughout the year which has attracted renowned performers and musical groups, including Robert Goulet, Debbie Reynolds, Ann-Margret, Patti LuPone, Tommy Tune, Herb Reed and the Platters, Vicki Lawrence, the Manhattan Rhythm Kings with Shirley Jones, and the Lettermen.
+The concert series has welcomed performers and musical groups such as Robert Goulet, Debbie Reynolds, Ann-Margret, Patti LuPone, Tommy Tune, Mitzi Gaynor, Patti Page, Lucie Arnaz, Herb Reed and the Platters, Vicki Lawrence, the Manhattan Rhythm Kings with Shirley Jones, and the Lettermen.

 TRAINING THE NEXT GENERATION